 Case managers also spoke of the challenges navigating collective agreements and privacy legislation.
 Although they recognized the need to protect workers’ privacy, they also described the difficulty of providing modified work and facilitating RTW when they are restricted from having information related to workers’ health conditions.

 These barriers were more noticeable when case managers had to manage health conditions with which they were less comfortable, including mental health disabilities.
-For example, one case manager spoke of not getting work limitation forms filled out by the treating physicians—and that was because the workers did not want to disclose that they were seeing psychologists or psychiatrists.
+For example, one case manager spoke of not getting work limitation forms filled out because the injured or ill workers did not want to disclose that they were seeing psychologists or psychiatrists.
 “If we’re going to help them in the workplace, we need that information,” said the case manager.

 Communication challenges involving front-line supervisors